kbmackenzie/kbmackenzie.xyz/static/mewlix/mewlix.md

 A Mewlix source file should have the `.mews` extension, and should be an UTF8-encoded text file.

-A fun, brief guide to Mewlix can be found [in this section](#learn-mewlix-in-y-minutes)!
+A list of example projects with fully available source code can be found [here][3]! 🌈

 1. [Language and Syntax](@mewlix/language)
 2. [Compiler and Project Management](@mewlix/compiler)